notyouronlyway/PixelPurse/README.md

 NOTE
 !always try to optimize your code
-!folder structure might change, depending on the group discussion !do not make changes or modify codes on the fields that is not on your task, for now
+!folder structure might change, depending on the group discussion !do not make changes or modify codes on the parts that is not included on your task, for now